C++ set emplace

 Robin

-In the above example, it simply inserts the elements by the user's choice.
+In the example provided, it merely adds the elements based on the user's selection.